 Fear turned Kumari’s blue Kurta dark with sweat; her knees knocked under her baggy jeans and hands trembled as she dialled 1-0-0, again.
 A long beep followed by silence “I realised that I wasn’t going to get any help from the helpline,” recalls Kumari.
 “I had to do something to save myself.”

-The control room where the emergency helpline operators work is a box of a room.
+The control room where the emergency helpline operator work is a box of a room.
 12-14 women form an island in the middle.
 The women sit on either side of a wooden partition.
-There are no individual booths; the workers are separated by their breaths and the arms of their chairs; their elbows knock; their conversations are crowded and never theirs alone; it spills over and mingles with the neighbours’ complaints.
+There are no individual booths; the work are separated by their breaths and the arms of their chairs; their elbows knock; their conversations are crowded and never theialone; it spills over and mingles with the neighbours’ complaints.

 Once Kumari reached home, shaken and disturbed, she dialled 100 from her landline.
 For the first time that night, she was able to get through.
 But, what followed made her livid.
 “First there was a recorded message in two languages and then I hear the most lethargic voice ever,” says Kumari.

 Kumari: “Why couldn’t I connect to DIAL 100 from my mobile phone 30 minutes ago?
 I was in danger and needed help.
 Is there a problem….”

 Operator: “Ask your service provider.”
 Click!

 After we heard about Kumari’s experience, we wanted to find out if the Dial 100 service was really so bad.
 For the next one week, we got 25 people to Dial 100 from different mobile phones, under all the existing service provided from different corner of the city.
 We dialled 100 from the landline too.
 Barring twice when somebody answered our call immediately after three or four rings, all the other times we got a recorded message before an operator attended the call or the phone kept ringing till it got disconnected or worse still, it just wouldn’t connect.